 Project scale (pScale)

 Hold proA or proB to enter the project settings.
-Rotate pScale param to ON to enable pScale on this project.
+Set the pScale param to ON to enable the project scale.

 When a global pScale is enabled, the matrix pads only show the notes of the selected scale: